TransFG: A Transformer Architecture for Fine-grained Recognition: Experiments

 \section{Experiments}

-In this section, we first introduce the detailed setup including datasets and training hyper-parameters in Section \ref{sec:setup}.
-Quantitative analysis is given in Section \ref{sec:quan} follow by ablation studies in Section \ref{sec:ablation}.
-We further give qualitative analysis and visualization results in Section \ref{sec:qual}.
+In this section, we first introduce the detailed setup including datasets and training hyper-parameters.
+Quantitative analysis is then given followed by ablation studies.
+We further give qualitative analysis and visualization results to show the interpretability of our model.